-- You are a voter with disabilities and you believe your polling place is not accessible to you.
+- You are a voter with disabilities and believes your polling place is not accessible to you.

 Apply for your absentee ballot

 Receive, complete and return your absentee ballot

 Your county election office will mail your absentee ballot and a return envelope.
 Complete the absentee ballot, sign where indicated, and send it back to your county election office.
 Your voted absentee ballot must be received by noon on election day.

 Frequently Asked Questions